pooyanazad/kubernetes-tutorial/README.md

 # kubernetes-tutorial

-This document outlines a comprehensive 30-section learning path for Kubernetes, focusing on commands and practical usage.
+Note: This document outlines a comprehensive 30-section learning path for Kubernetes, focusing on commands and practical usage.
 Each section introduces a new concept or command, building on the previous ones.
 By the end of this journey, you'll be well-versed in Kubernetes and ready to tackle advanced projects.

 ## Section 1: Introduction to Kubernetes